FidelusAleksander/ghcertified/content/questions/actions/question-021.md

 ---
 question: "What are the possible types of an input variable for a manually triggered workflow?
-(Select four.)"
+(Select five.)"
 archetype: "questions"
 title: "Question 021"
 draft: false